discord-jda/JDA-Website/docs/setup/intellij.md

         ![artifact_setup](https://i.imgur.com/Vn1Ocm1.png)

-    4. Optionally enable Auto-Importing of the gradle file in the Gradle Settings
+    4. Optionally enable Auto-Importing of the gradle file in the Gradle Settings.
+This is also the place where you could switch the runner for your project (By default, Gradle is used to run your application and tests)

         ![gradle_settings](https://i.imgur.com/a99Nj1G.png)
         ![auto_import](https://i.imgur.com/sT6sZof.png)

-    > Note: this is also the place where you could switch the runner for your project (By default, Gradle is used to run your application and tests)

     5. Let intellij index your project.
     6. Open `build.gradle`